 Mother: Bernice (McMurray) Scott

-Education: Antioch College, Yellow Springs, Ohio, B.A. in music and education, 1951; New England Conservatory of Music, Boston, Massachusetts (degree in voice and violin), 1954
+Education: Antioch College, B.A. in music and education, 1951; New England Conservatory of Music, voice and violin, 1954

-Other Facts: She didn't believe James Earl Ray was her husband's killer, but rather that his assassination was the result of a government conspiracy.
+She didn’t believe James Earl Ray murdered her husband, but rather that his assassination was the result of a government conspiracy.

 1957 - Accompanies her husband to Ghana to celebrate its independence from Great Britain.

-April 8, 1968 - She leads a silent march of 50,000 people through the streets of Memphis, Tennessee.
-The next day, she makes a televised speech at her husband's funeral.
+April 8, 1968 - Leads a silent march of 50,000 people through the streets of Memphis, Tennessee.
+The next day, she makes a televised speech at her husband’s funeral.

 July 1, 1968 - She is the first woman to deliver the class day address at Harvard University.

-1974 - Develops the Full Employment Action Council, which was a group of over 100 religious, business, labor, civil, and women's rights organizations dedicated to a national policy of full employment and equal economic opportunity.
+1974 - Develops the Full Employment Action Council, a group of over 100 religious, business, labor, civil and women’s rights organizations dedicated to a national policy of full employment and equal economic opportunity.

-1983 - Creates the Coalition of Conscience, which was a group of over 800 human rights organizations and sponsored the 20th and 25th anniversary of the March on Washington.
+1983 - Forms the Coalition of Conscience, a group of over 800 human rights organizations that sponsors the 20th and 25th anniversary of the March on Washington.

-1983 - She lobbies Congress to pass an act to create a national holiday in honor of her late husband.
+1983 - Lobbies Congress to pass an act to create a national holiday in honor of her late husband.
 The holiday is first observed in 1986 on the third Monday in January.

 1990 - Co-host of the Soviet-American Women’s Summit in Washington, DC.

-1995 - Steps down as Chairman and Chief Executive Officer of the Martin Luther King Jr. Center for Nonviolent Social Change.
-Dexter King, their son, takes this role.
+1995 - Steps down as chairman and chief executive officer of the Martin Luther King Jr. Center for Nonviolent Social Change.

-January 21, 2002 - King visits the White House on Dr. Martin Luther King, Jr. Day.
+January 21, 2002 - Visits the White House on Dr. Martin Luther King Jr. Day.

-January 15, 2004 - She and President George W. Bush lay a wreath at Dr. King's tomb on what would have been his 75th birthday.
+January 15, 2004 - King and President George W. Bush lay a wreath at Dr. King’s tomb on what would have been his 75th birthday.

-August 16, 2005 - Is admitted to Piedmont Hospital in fair condition after having a major stroke and mild heart attack.
+August 16, 2005 - Is admitted to the hospital in fair condition after having a major stroke and mild heart attack.

 September 22, 2005 - Is released from the hospital.

-January 30, 2006 - Coretta Scott King dies at a center for holistic medicine in Mexico.
+January 30, 2006 - Dies at a center for holistic medicine in Mexico.

-February 4, 2006 - She becomes the woman and first African-American to lie in repose in the Rotunda of the Georgia State Capitol.
-Governor Sonny Perdue's office estimates that over 42,000 mourners came to see Mrs. King during viewing hours.
+February 4, 2006 - Is the woman and first African-American to lie in repose in the Rotunda of the Georgia State Capitol.
+Governor Sonny Perdue’s office estimates that over 42,000 mourners visit King during viewing hours.

-February 6, 2006 - She lies in repose at Ebenezer Baptist Church in Atlanta.
-More than 115,000 visitors come to pay their last respects according to the National Park Service.
+February 6, 2006 - Lies in repose at Ebenezer Baptist Church in Atlanta.
+More than 115,000 visitors come to pay their respects, according to the National Park Service.

 February 7, 2006 - Funeral at the New Birth Missionary Baptist Church in Lithonia, Georgia, where her daughter, Bernice, is a minister.
-Among those in attendance at the 10,000-seat church are President George W. Bush and Laura Bush; former presidents Bill Clinton, George H.W.
-Bush, and Jimmy Carter; members of the U.S. Congress; and civil rights leaders.
+Among those in attendance are President George W. Bush and Laura Bush; former presidents Bill Clinton, George H.W.
+Bush and Jimmy Carter; members of the US Congress and civil rights leaders.